kyma-project/cli/docs/gen-docs/kyma_create.md

 title: kyma create
 ---

-Creates resources on the Kyma cluster
+Creates resources on the Kyma cluster.

 ## Synopsis

-Creates resources on the Kyma cluster
+Use this command to create resources on the Kyma cluster.

 ## Options inherited from parent commands